jwaddi/CHEM501_Digital_Portfolio/README.md

 To view Stuffy_Study_Master.db please download the DB browser for SQLite.

+## Development Notes

+* All visualisation logic is isolated in plot_utils.py

+* All data logic is isolated in data_utils.py

+* The dashboard script acts only as an orchestrator

+* Modules can be extended independently without breaking the app

 # Academic Context
 * Idk point one
 * Point Two